 From the mountains to the islands, there are plenty of places that are friendly to cannabis lovers.
 You can visit the Netherlands with its abundance of spots where you can relax and savour a smoke.
 A few countries away are Spain, where you can join a club to enjoy some of the best quality weed.

-Cambodia and Jamaica are still not entirely out in the open but smoking isn’t frowned upon, and both have a healthy industry of cultivating marijuana.
+Cambodia and Jamaica are still not entirely out in the open but smoking isn’t frowned upon, and both have a healthy industry for cultivating marijuana.
 Canada has legalized the sale and use of cannabis throughout.
 So pack your hiking boots, hit a store for some green, and head to the hills to enjoy the view while you puff away.